-On July 12, 2017, an alleged shareholder of the Company filed a putative class action complaint in the Supreme Court of the State of New York against the Company, its directors, and certain entities.
-The complaint alleges that the Company's directors breached their fiduciary duties by, among other things, entering into a going-private transaction at a price below fair value and failing to take steps to maximize the value of the Company.
+On July 12, 2017, an alleged shareholder of the Company filed a putative class action complaint in the Supreme Court of the State of New York against the Company, its directors, and certain entities related to the Amalgamation Agreement, in a matter captioned Wu v.
+Yin, et al. The complaint alleges that the Company's directors breached their fiduciary duties by, among other things, entering into a self-dealing transaction at a price below fair value and failing to take steps to maximize the value of the Company.
 The complaint also alleges that the Company aided and abetted those alleged breaches of fiduciary duty.
-The complaint seeks, among other things, an injunction preventing completion of the going-private transaction, damages (including rescissory damages) in favor of the plaintiff, and the fees and costs associated with the litigation.
-So far, none of the defendants, including the Company and certain director, have been served.
-The Company is vigorously defending this lawsuit; however, the Company cannot determine as to whether an ultimate unfavorable outcome is either probably or remote, nor reasonably estimate the amount or range of the potential liability for this case at this stage.
+The complaint sought, among other things, an injunction preventing completion of the transactions contemplated by the Amalgamation Agreement, rescission of the Amalgamation Agreement to the extent it is implemented, damages, and attorneys' fees.
+None of the defendants, including the Company and certain directors, were served with the complaint, and the time for doing so now has expired.
+On July 2, 2018, the Amalgamation Agreement was terminated.

-On March 5, 2018, the Company filed a lawsuit in the Court of Chancery of the State of Delaware seeking a determination whether 1Globe, The Chiang Li Family, OrbiMed and other shareholders of the Company had triggered our Rights Plan by forming a group holding approximately 45% of the Company's outstanding shares, in excess of the plan's threshold of 15%, and acting in concert prior to the 2017 Annual General Election ("the AGM").
-Our Rights Plan is intended to promote the fair and equal treatment of all Sinovac shareholders and ensure that no person or group can gain control of Sinovac through undisclosed voting arrangements, open market accumulation or other tactics potentially disadvantaging the interest of all shareholders.
+On March 5, 2018, the Company filed a lawsuit in the Court of Chancery of the State of Delaware seeking a determination whether 1Globe, The Chiang Li Family, OrbiMed and other shareholders of Sinovac Biotech Ltd. had triggered the Rights Agreement by forming a group holding approximately 45% of outstanding shares of Sinovac Biotech Ltd., in excess of the plan's threshold of 15%, and acting in concert prior to the 2017 AGM.
+The Company's Rights Agreement is intended to promote the fair and equal treatment of all the Company's shareholders and ensure that no person or group can gain control of the Company through undisclosed voting arrangements, open market accumulation or other tactics potentially disadvantaging the interest of all shareholders.

-On April 12, 2018, 1Globe filed an amended answer to the Company's complaint, counterclaims, and a third-party complaint against Mr. Weidong Yin alleging, among other allegations, that our Rights Plan is not valid, that Mr. Weidong Yin and the Buyer Consortium had previously triggered our Rights Plan, and that 1Globe did not trigger our Rights Plan.
+On April 12, 2018, 1Globe filed an amended answer to the Company's complaint, counterclaims, and a third-party complaint against Mr. Weidong Yin alleging, among other allegations, that the Company's Rights Agreement is not valid, that Mr. Weidong Yin and the Buyer Consortium had previously triggered the Company's Rights Agreement, and that 1Globe did not trigger the Company's Rights Agreement.
 The Company and its board of directors believes that the actions taken by the board of directors were appropriate under the circumstances and that the allegations of the counterclaim and third-party complaint are without merit.
 1Globe asks for various measures of equitable relief and also includes a claim for its costs, including attorneys' fees.
-This litigation is currently in the pre-trial phase with a decision expected before the end of 2018, subject to appeal.
-The Company cannot predict whether an ultimate outcome will be favorable or unfavorable, nor estimate the amount or range of potential loss (if any) at this time.